eellak/AI4Deliberation/SPECIFICATIONS.md

 - Main elements:
   - Title: `<h3>` heading containing consultation title
   - Description/Intro: Text content following the title
+  - Minister's message: Introductory message from the minister about the legislation
   - Ministry: Available in the header
   - Start/End dates: Typically in the introductory text
+  - Deliberation status: Finished or ongoing (determined by dates or status indicators)
   - Document links: PDF files (νομοσχέδιο, εκθέσεις, etc.)
+  - Result PDF: For finished deliberations, a PDF containing ministry's response/summary
   - Article list: Links to individual articles of the legislation

 ### Article Pages